 The briefings are introduced by the President of the Royal Society (PDF), together with a statement issued by some of the world’s leading scientific academies (PDF), setting out the need to accelerate action on climate change.

-Ahead of the UN Climate Summit COP26 in Glasgow this year, the Royal Society sought wide-ranging input from the global scientific community to produce the Climate change: science and solutions briefings.
+Ahead of the UN Climate Summit COP26 in Glasgow last year, the Royal Society sought wide-ranging input from the global scientific community to produce the Climate change: science and solutions briefings.
 These briefings highlight the significant potential that research, development and deployment in 12 critical areas hold for climate action.

 Watch Peter Bruce FRS, Physical Secretary and Vice-President of the Royal Society, introduce the briefings.